pyloke-web/digital-cv/README.md

 **Research Intern** @ [University of Nottingham](https://www.nottingham.edu.my/index.aspx) *(June 2021 - August 2021)*
 Worked on a research project on psychosocial effects in underground environments
 - Conducted data analysis using R programming and IBM SPSS
-- Conducted literature reviews in examining a suitable experimental design for measuring risk-taking behaviours
+- Conducted literature reviews in examining a suitable experimental design
 - Built 3D models to simulate underground and aboveground environments
 - ***Technologies used:*** Blender, R programming, IBM SPSS

 ## 💖 Volunteer Experiences
 **Publicity Director and Website Manager** @ [Malaysian Association of Psychology Students](https://www.mapstudents.com/) *(June 2021 - Present)*
-- Manage community engagement in all social media accounts and groups
+- Aministrative work for all social media accounts
 - Implemented new features on the [website](https://www.mapstudents.com/)
   -  Mentor-mentee progeram
   -  Event portal for psychology-related events in Malaysia
 - ***Technologies used:*** Wix, Canva

-**Head of Department, Communications and Executive Board Member** @ [United Nation Association Malaysia - Youth](https://unamyouth.com/) *(January 2022 - Present)*
+**Under-secretary-general, Community Outreach and Collaboration** @ [United Nation Association Malaysia](https://unam.org.my/) *(April 2022 - Present)*
+- Oversee the planning and implementation of outreach strategies
+- Project management and event coordination
+- Strategic collaborations with local Civil Society Organisations and relevant stakeholders

-previously the departmental associate for information technology and design department
+**Head of Department, Communications and Executive Board Member** @ [United Nation Association Malaysia - Youth](https://unamyouth.com/) *(June 2021 - April 2022)* previously the departmental associate for information technology and design department
 - Curated, designed and managed content for all social media accounts
-- Engaged with members through telegram channel and email
+- Maneged community engagement through telegram and email
-- Was part of the team that developed the [website](https://unamyouth.com/)
+- Worked with the Information Technology and Design team to develop the [website](https://unamyouth.com/)
 - ***Technologies used:*** Wix, Canva, Adobe Products, Google Products

 ## 🏆 Certifications